hall-lab/cloud-polices/PITCHME.md

 # Scripts

 Helper scripts are available for making buckets, adding labels, and auditing.
+These will be available in a docker image, and from a github repo.

 ---